 Active engagement will be monitored on a weekly basis (Monday through Sunday).
 Students who have missed one (1) on-campus day and/or who have not actively engaged for five (5) consecutive days in an online environment will be sent an AT-RISK notification requiring them to meet with a Campus Official for Academic Advising.

-Regardless of learning platform (online or on-campus) any student absent for seven (7) consecutive days in a hybrid program will be dismissed (from the specific course and/or program).
-And any student who is absent for 14-consectuvie calendar days from their last date of attendance will also be dismissed (from the specific course and/or program).
+Any student absent for seven (7) consecutive calendar days from their last date of attendance will be dismissed from the specific course and/or program.